-The District School Safety Plan has been developed based on the District Emergency Management Plan.
-After the District School Safety Plan was reviewed by the board of education, it was presented to the building-level school safety teams as a basis for developing the building-level emergency response plans.
-Protocols reflected in the District School Safety Plan have guided the development and implementation of individual building-level emergency response plans.
+The District-wide School Safety Plan has been developed based on the district's Emergency Management Plan.
+After the District-wide School Safety Plan was reviewed by the board of education, it was presented to the Building-level School Safety Teams as a basis for developing the Building-level Emergency Response Plans.
+Protocols reflected in the District-wide School Safety Plan have guided the development and implementation of individual Building-level Emergency Response Plans.

-During development of the District Emergency Management Plan, data had been collected regarding key elements of the plan, with input from the BOCES Safety Risk Management team.
+During development of the Emergency Management Plan, data had been collected regarding key elements of the plan, with input from the BOCES Safety Risk Management team.

-In the event of an emergency or violent incident, the initial response to all emergencies at an individual school will be by the building principal, who will activate the building-level Emergency Response Team upon determination that an emergency exists.
-The principal or his or her designee will immediately notify the Superintendent of any emergency or violent incident and activation of the building-level Emergency Response Team.
+In the event of an emergency or violent incident, the initial response to all emergencies at an individual school will be by the building principal, who will activate the Building-level Emergency Response Team upon determination that an emergency exists.
+The principal or his or her designee will immediately notify the Superintendent of any emergency or violent incident and activation of the Building-level Emergency Response Team.
 The superintendent or his designee will activate the command post and take full charge of the incident, activating the District Emergency Management Team, if necessary.

-Upon activation of the building-level Emergency Response Team, the Superintendent, Assistant Superintendent, or their designee will notify local emergency officials when appropriate.
+Upon activation of the Building-level Emergency Response Team, the Superintendent, Assistant Superintendent, or their designee will notify local emergency officials when appropriate.
 In the interest of speed in response to an emergency, the building principal or designee may request fire, ambulance, and/or police assistance while the Superintendent, Assistant Superintendent and Emergency Management Coordinator are en route.